xrdocs/design/_blogs/2019-11-01-converged-sdn-transport-hld.md

 ## Transport

-This section describes in detail Phase 1 of the  Converged SDN Transport design.
-This Phase focuses on transport programmability and BGP-based services adoption.
+This section describes in detail the Converged SDN Transport design.
+This Converged SDN Transport design focuses on transport programmability using Segment Routing and BGP-based services adoption.

 Figure 35 and Figure 36 show the network topology and transport Data